swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-18-train-the-model-on-a-kubernetes-pod.md

 In this chapter, you have successfully:

-1. Created a self-hosted runner Docker container image
-2. Published the containerized runner image to the container registry
-3. Deployed the self-hosted runner on Kubernetes
+1. Set up an specialized on-demand runner on a pod in Kubernetes
-4. Trained the model on a specialized pod on the Kubernetes cluster
+2. Trained the model on a specialized pod on the Kubernetes cluster

 ### Destroy the Kubernetes cluster